rafalp/Misago/docs/PythonHooks/post-reply-hook.md

 A filter for the function used by GraphQL mutation creating new reply to create new reply in the database.

-Returns tuple of `Thread` and `Post` dataclasses with newly created reply data.
+Returns tuple of `Thread`, `Post` dataclasses with newly created reply data and `ParsedMarkupMetadata` being Python `dict` with metadata for parsed message.

 ## Required arguments